 - I-VTEC with VCM: Honda introduced an update of the J series as i-TEC V6 with Variable Cylinder Management (VCM).
-It is a cylinder deactivation technology which valve of one bank of three cylinders is closed at a low speed and load operation.
+It is a cylinder deactivation technology when a valve of one bank of three cylinders is closed at a low speed and load operation.
 This deactivation of cylinders is done automatically by the engine to increase fuel efficiency by reducing consumption.

 To have an increased speed with less fuel consumption, VTEC Turbo was introduced in the year 2013.
-It came up with new features like turbochargers, gas direct injection, and exhaust instead on the intake of Dual cam VTEC AND VTC.
+It came up with new features like turbochargers, gas direct injection, and exhaust on the intake of Dual cam VTEC AND VTC.

 These are the different engines made of the VTEC system and the solution to the question of what Honda engines are VTEC.

 - The Japanese car manufacturer, Honda, designed the extremely powerful VTEC system for its gasoline engines.
 It was a very successful invention and many car manufacturers started to develop their own systems after this.
 It was a big success and soon became an important part of Honda’s identity.

 - There was a greater demand in the early 80s to manufacture high-end speed vehicles with drivability and high-power output.
 It was the vision of an R&D team of Honda to manufacture a 200 HP per liter power output system.
 They also came to know the need for a method to thwart the air inlet resistance.